Outdated version

 Guide

-To read about the library, you can on What is Timeago? page.
+To read about the library, visit the What is Timeago? page.

 Quick Start

-library versioning is following the Go Modules versioning.
-To get the latest version of the library run the following command:
+Library versioning follows the Go Modules versioning.
+To get the latest version of the library, run the following command:

 go get -u github.com/SerhiiCho/timeago/v2Usage

-Pass the date to timeago.Parse() function.
-It counts the interval between current datetime and given datetime and returns parsed string in format x time ago.
-The library can work not only with dates in the past but future dates as well.
-The usage is pretty straight forward.
+Pass the date to the timeago.Parse() function.
+It calculates the interval between the current datetime and the given datetime, returning a parsed string in the format x time ago.
+The library can work with both past and future dates.
+The usage is straightforward.

 Allowed types